 I understand the value of paperback guides in your life.
 In a strange land where no one speaks your language, that fat-ass guide is your holy bible.
 Only, that's not the case.
 India is the second largest English-speaking country in the world.
 Sure, you won't be meeting eloquent philosophers on your trip to Guntoor, but in metropolitan cities and popular tourist destinations (such as Jaipur, Udaipur, Goa, etc) almost all of us are pretty anglophilic.
 Now, I am not asking you to sell your guides to your equivalent of raddiwalas (scrap dealers).
 I am just urging you to take your noses out of those books and strike a conversation with people.
 A great tip for interacting with locals would be do some research or speak to like-minded Indians beforehand.
 You can meet fellow Indian travellers in your hostel or ask your receptionist about the general etiquette or guidelines to follow while BFF-ing a stranger.

-On my travels, I have noted another annoying behavioural pattern amongst foreign travellers.
+On my travels, I have noted another annoying behavioural pattern amongst foreigners in India.
 They have an innate incestuousness about their group formation.
 From hostels to camping sites, people of similar colour gradient seem to huddle together.
 Now, I don't mind that.
 Form a colour coordinated travel group for all I care; but the lack of perspective gets reflected in your skewed understanding of the place.
 If all the friends you make have the same passport as you, then are you really travelling?

 So, how to meet like-minded local people?